...

 What is supplication?

-What is prayer of intercession?
+What is the prayer of intercession?

 What are prayers of intercession?